Research Subject Payments Policy

 - Amount

-- When payment is to a Nonresident aliens for tax purposes for any amount, Form W-8BEN is collected via the Sprintax system, for which the study subject’s email address is required.
+- All payments to Nonresident aliens for tax purposes require Form W-8BEN using the Sprintax system, which also requires the research subject’s email address.

-- Social security number (SSN) of study subjects should not be retained at the division/department level for any reason.
-At the time that a study subject is about to receive a payment that would put the subject at or over the $500.00 annual reporting threshold, a W9 should be completed and immediately forwarded to Accounts Payable for retention.
+- Social security number (SSN) of research subjects should not be retained at the division/department level for any reason.
+At the time that payments to a research subject are approaching $1,500.00, a W9 should be completed and immediately forwarded to Accounts Payable for retention.

 Confidential or Legally Restricted information, including the name of the study, should be excluded from your submissions to Accounts Payable of W9s and payment requests, including Supplier Invoice Request.
 See Data Security Classification Policy for more information about the confidentiality of different types of data.